What is On Our Sleeves?

 In some way, mental illness touches everyone.
-You may have a family member, friend, or child who is living with a mental illness.
-For children, especially, the statistics are sobering.
+You may have a family member, friend, or child who is living with a mental disorder.
+Because children don’t wear their thoughts on their sleeves, it's time to give them a voice.

 We are in a national crisis.

-1 in 5 children is living with a mental illness and 50% of lifetime mental illness presents before the age of 14.
-Suicide is the second leading cause of death among young people.
-And because children don't wear their thoughts on their sleeves, we need to give them a voice.
+1 in 5 children are living with a significant mental health concern and half of all lifetime mental health concerns start by age 14.
+Children don’t wear their thoughts on their sleeves, and we need to give them a voice.

 Learn more about On Our Sleeves.

-*If you or your child need immediate help due to having suicidal thoughts, go to your local emergency room immediately, call the Nationwide Suicide Prevention Lifeline at 1-800-273-TALK (8255) or you can reach the Crisis Text Line by texting "START" to 741-741.
+If you or your child need immediate help due to having suicidal thoughts, call the National Suicide Prevention Lifeline at 988 or text the Crisis Text Line by texting "START" to 741-741.
+If there is an immediate safety concern, call 911 or go to the nearest emergency room.